-Today's diesel engines must meet both fuel economy requirements and pollutant emissions regulations, which have become more and more stringent moving from euro V to Euro VI and beyond.
-Faults in fuel injectors cause not only low engine efficiency but also high and sometimes even unacceptable level of unburned hydrocarbons due to levels poor air fuel ratio's.
+Today's diesel engines must meet both fuel economy requirements and pollutant emissions regulations.
+These regulations become ever more and more stringent moving from euro V to Euro VI and into the future.
+Faults in fuel injectors cause, not only low engine efficiency but also high and sometimes even unacceptable level of unburned hydrocarbons caused by poor air fuel ratios.
 In addition, injector faults increases noise and vibration which may cause damage to engine components.
 Therefore, the detection injector faults at their early stage and maintain combustion performance is one of key tasks in controlling pollutant emission as an engine ages and not just its early life performance.

-Many previous researchers have been carried out for engine fuel injection diagnosis ^(1, 2, 3) based on airborne acoustics and structural borne vibration.
+Many previous researchers have been carried out for engine fuel injection diagnosis (F. Gu and A. D. Ball, 1996)(F. Gu and A. D. Ball, 1996)(Rezeka, S. F. and Henein, N. A. 1987) based on airborne acoustics and structural borne vibration.
 However, because of complexity of vibro-acoustic sources in a diesel engine, it is difficult to obtain detailed information regarding to fuel injection for reliable fault diagnosis.
 In contrast, acoustic emission (AE) from engines usually may be a more effective approach to detecting injection related faults because it is measured in high frequencies such as 100kHz above and hence has the good localisation performance.

-AE measurement on the cylinder head is a non-intrusive method and has been successfully implemented for monitoring diesel engines ^(4, 5, 6).
+AE measurement on the cylinder head is a non-intrusive method and has been successfully implemented for monitoring diesel engines (J. Antoni, J. Danière, F. 2002)(J. Antoni, J. Danière, F. Guillet, 2004)(L. Stankovic, J. F. Böhme, 1999).
 Various signal processing techniques of the AE signals are used to extract features sensitive to faults.
 These investigations have shown that the AE signals have a very high signal-to-noise ratio and the faults of interest can be extracted with certain effort in signal processing.

-The measured AE signals on the diesel engine depend on the excitations and the propagation path.
-The main sources of excitation are likely to affect the engine AE response, include impacts due to piston clearances (piston slaps), fuel injection, high rise of gas pressure during combustion and the impacts of inlet and exhaust valves.
+The AE signals measured on the diesel engine depend on the excitations and the propagation path.
+The main sources of excitation are likely to affect the engine AE response, include impacts due to piston clearances (piston slaps), fuel injection high rise of gas pressure during combustion and the impacts of inlet and exhaust valves.
 Some of these faults affect the AE signal simultaneously and during a limited portion of the engine cycle.

 A fault is usually detected by comparing the AE signal of the faulty engine to the reference signature.
-In the angular domain, the presence of several simultaneous faults makes the separation of the sources a difficult task.
+In the angular domain the presence of several simultaneous faults makes the separation of the sources a difficult task.
 Fourier spectrum is more useful for the analysis of stationary signals associated to reciprocating machines.
 For non-stationary engine AE signals, the spectrum tends to smear frequency components.
 Joint angular-frequency analysis has more potential for source separation since both the frequency content and time varying profile of the signal can be investigated simultaneously.

 In this paper, the potential for early detection of injector faults using AE signals is investigated experimentally.
-In the experimental work, a four-stroke, four-cylinder, inline diesel engine has been used.
-AE signals have been recorded under different healthy conditions and analysed correspond in the angular, frequency and joint angularfrequency to extract key characteristics from the raw AE signals for differentiate different engine conditions.
+For the experimental work a four-stroke, four-cylinder, turbocharged, in-line diesel engine has been used.
+AE signals have been recorded under different healthy conditions and analysed correspond in the angular, frequency and joint angular-frequency domains to extract key characteristics from the raw AE signals for differentiate different engine conditions.